PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Related Work

 \subsection{Protein Conformation Generation}

-The emergence of AlphaFold~\cite{jumper2021highly} has revolutionized the protein area~\cite{bryant2022improved, hekkelman2023alphafill} which inspired further protein conformation generating methods~\cite{lu2024strstr, wang2024proteinconfdiff} that unlock the multi-conformation capability by modifying AlphaFold predictions through MSA perturbations, such as mutations~\cite{stein2022speach_af}, clustering~\cite{wayment2024predicting}, and reducing depth~\cite{del2022sampling}.
-In addition, various deep generative models, particularly diffusion models, have contributed to protein conformation generation~\cite{watson2022broadly, jing2023eigenfold}, including protein backbone generation~\cite{huguet2024sequence, yim2024improved} and side-chain generation~\cite{zhang2024diffpack, lee2024flowpacker}.
-While proteins are composed of amino acid sequences with a consistent structural framework (i.e., the ``$N - C_\alpha - C - O$'' structure), protein-specific prior knowledge, such as the unified backbone parameterization method~\cite{yim2023se, bosese} and constraints on the number of side-chain torsional angles~\cite{misiura2022dlpacker, visani2024h}, has been widely integrated into protein conformation generation methods.
-In this context, these methods are unsuitable for polymers because they rely on evolutionary information, sequence similarity, and dihedral angle constraints that do not apply to polymer structures' diverse and heterogeneous nature.
+The emergence of AlphaFold~\cite{jumper2021highly, abramson2024accurate} has greatly revolutionized the protein area~\cite{bryant2022improved, hekkelman2023alphafill} which inspired further protein conformation generation methods~\cite{lu2024strstr, wang2024proteinconfdiff} that unlock the multi-conformation capability by modifying AlphaFold predictions through MSA perturbations, such as mutations~\cite{stein2022speach_af}, clustering~\cite{wayment2024predicting}, and reducing depth~\cite{del2022sampling}.
+In addition, various deep generative models, particularly diffusion models, have significantly contributed to protein conformation generation~\cite{watson2022broadly, jing2023eigenfold}, including protein backbone generation~\cite{huguet2024sequence, yim2024improved} and side chain generation~\cite{zhang2024diffpack, lee2024flowpacker}.
+Since proteins are composed of amino acid sequences with the consistent structural framework (i.e., the ``$N - C_\alpha - C - O$'' structure)~\cite{yue2025reqflow}, protein-specific prior knowledge, such as the unified backbone parameterization method~\cite{yim2023se, bosese} and constraints on the number of side-chain torsional angles~\cite{misiura2022dlpacker, visani2024h}, has been widely integrated into various protein conformation generation methods.
+In this context, these methods are unsuitable for polymer conformation generation as they rely on evolutionary information, sequence similarity, and dihedral angle constraints that do not apply to polymers.